 What is my landlord responsible for?

 The landlord is responsible for the structural condition of the property and for making sure that the structure of the property and any appliances contained therein are kept in good repair for you.
 If you rent a property managed by Boxall Brown & Jones, you will be able to contact us with any problems.
-Boxall Brown & Jones will do our very best to arrange a speedy repair or replacement.
+Boxall Brown & Jones will do our very best to arrange a speedy resolution, but ultimately the decision falls to the landlord.

 Who is responsible for the TV Licence?